MetaDocencia/docs/english/CONTRIBUTING.md

 ## Attribution

-These contribution and maintenance rules were adapted from Teching Tech Together.
+These contribution and maintenance rules were adapted from [Teching Tech Together](http://teachtogether.tech/#s:joining-contributing)

 ## Communication chanels